Congreso Europeo sobre Multiculturalismo en Medicina y Ciencias de la Salud

 Gabriela Trębacz

-Student Scientific Society, Pomeranian Medical University in Szczecin, Poland
+Student Scientific Society at the Subdepartment of Social Nursing, Pomeranian Medical University in Szczecin, Poland

 polishThe Impact of Cultural Differences on Midwife–Patient Communication